Kirigami-Inspired Shoe Bottom Coatings Could Prevent Falls in Icy or Slippery Conditions

-According to the engineers, the new invention could reduce the risk of falls, which are the leading cause of death for older adults and the second leading cause of occupational-related deaths.
-It could not only save lives but also save billions of dollars in medical bills every year.
+Giovanni Traverso, co-corresponding author of the paper, said, “Falls are the leading cause of the death for older adults and the second leading cause of occupational-related deaths,” “If we could control and increase the friction between us and the ground, we could reduce the risk of these types of falls, which not only cost lives but billions of dollars in medical bills every year.”

 To form the pattern like snake scales, researchers used kirigami (the Japanese art of paper cutting).
 When a wearer places the foot on the surface, the cuts pop out into spikes that dig into the ground and create friction.
 However when the foot flattens, these spikes fold back into the material.